-BH019 - 78.02 m AHD.
+• BH019 - 78.02 m AHD.

-These two groundwater monitoring locations will not be impacted during construction and will continue to be sampled as required.
-These groundwater levels are the adopted project groundwater baseline levels.
+These two groundwater monitoring locations will not be impacted during construction and will continue to be sampled as required, noting that access has been restricted from Q2 2023 due to scaffolding for the Site C OSD at Hume St, however, the logger is due to be sampled when available to do so to retrieve the data from this period These groundwater levels are the adopted project groundwater baseline levels.